 In 2008, the deadly Reaper Virus ravages Glasgow.
 The British government reacts by creating a vast wall that locks all of Scotland off, abandoning the infected inside.
 Anyone who attempts to escape is shot.
 Thereafter the infected are forgotten about and soon all trace of life disappears.
 In 2035, panic suddenly ensues in government circles when an outbreak of Reaper Virus occurs in London.
 Major Eden Sinclair, herself an orphan taken from Scotland just before the wall was closed, is given the assignment of leading a unit over the wall.
 It is revealed that three years ago life was detected in some of the cities and it is reasoned that if people survived then a cure for the Reaper Virus must exist.
 Sinclair is told not to return if they are unable to find the cure within 48 hours.
 She and her team of soldiers head into Glasgow, searching for the research material of Dr Marcus Kane, a scientist left behind who was seeking a cure.
 They quickly come under attack by gangs of murderous crazies.
 With most of the team slaughtered and their vehicles and equipment destroyed, Eden and a handful of others try to survive in the anarchic wasteland.

 British director Neil Marshall is one of the most worthwhile directors to come to the forefront of the 00s horror wave.
 Marshall first emerged with the low-budget werewolf film Dog Soldiers (2002) and then had a word-of-mouth hit with the subterranean horror film The Descent (2005).
 Doomsday was Neil Marshall’s third film.
-Next up for Marshall was the non-genre historical film Centurion (2010), as well as the Bad Seed episode of Tales of Halloween (2015).
+Next up for Marshall was the non-genre historical film Centurion (2010), the Bad Seed episode of Tales of Halloween (2015) and the reboot of Hellboy (2019).
 Marshall has also produced the horror film Dark Signal (2016)

 Neil Marshall keeps the film going at a satisfyingly full tilt pace, serving up wall-to-wall mindless violence and frequent splatter.
 There is a genuine eeriness to the night journey in the APCs through the ruins of Glasgow.
 There is something here of James Cameron’s long drawn-out entry into the alien lair in Aliens (1986) – one where a team of confidant, highly armed soldiers are rapidly emasculated and stripped of their assurance.
 In a matter of minutes, the team are attacked by shadowy, half-glimpsed figures of mohawked crazies and both APCs dramatically totalled.
 One sits startled, thinking that it is less than a quarter of the way into the film and most of the team has been massacred and the rest stripped of their armaments – what next?
 (Indeed, Marshall’s next film Centurion had almost exactly the same plot of a group of tough military pros being reduced to fighting with their bare hands in a brutal battle for survival against barbaric people from Scotland).
 Marshall climaxes the film on a rip-roaring, full-tilt Mad Max 2 styled road chase sequence that proves incredibly exhilarating.
 In terms of the action sequences that Marshall serves up, along with his none-too-serious genre homages, Doomsday is one of the more unpretentiously enjoyable films I have seen in some time.